Braves vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves are 20-10 in games they were favored on the moneyline (winning 66.7% of those games).
+- The Braves have compiled a 21-10 record in games they were listed as the moneyline favorite (winning 67.7% of those games).

-- When playing as moneyline favorites with odds of -185 or shorter, Atlanta has a 9-1 record (winning 90% of its games).
+- Atlanta has a 12-3 record (winning 80% of its games) when it has played as moneyline favorites of -160 or shorter.

-- Based on this contest's moneyline, the Braves have an implied win probability of 64.9%.
+- Based on this contest's moneyline, the Braves' implied win probability is 61.5%.

-- Atlanta has played in 35 games with over/under set, and have combined with opponents to go over the total 21 times (21-13-1).
+- Atlanta has played in 36 games with a set over/under, and have combined with its opponents to go over the total 22 times (22-13-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.